ipfs/ipfs-docs/docs/how-to/default-profile.md

 ## Available profiles

-Here's a list of all the profiles available for your IPFS node.
-You can compare the output from above command with any of the following profiles to find what profile is currently being used by your node:
+Here's a list of all the profiles available for your IPFS node:

 - `flatfs`
 - `badgerds`